natecollins/vecs/README.md

 ==================================

 This is an entity-component system I wrote to learn more about how an ECS is put together and operates.
 VECS works, but is poorly documented and not optimized (as it makes use of inefficient STL containers).
+One day, far into the future, I hope to revisit this and make it into something usable.
+Until then, proceed at your own risk.

 Notable features:
 - Each System may optionally operate in its own thread.